 In this rich Olympus of humanity’s high achievements our modern heroes share the same curiosity, are driven by the same sense of belonging to a world which is part of a bigger picture awaiting to be unveiled.
 My modern-day outstanding archetype of explorers are many, and astronauts represent the last frontier of exploration, diamonds’ table of cultural achievements including scientific, engineering, technological, design, innovation.

 One summer evening, all of us children were invited, or best summoned, by all parents around a black and white round television screen.
 Surrounded by adults’ euphoria, and fair dose of anxiety in the air, we saw the first human, Neil Armstrong, imprinting the dusty Moon’s surface, followed by Buzz Aldrin.
-The big quest: figuring how modern Icarus could fly into the moonlight without melting their wings, and descend on it softly, still in one piece.
+While giant leaps were choreographed in small steps, the big quest was figuring out how modern Icarus could fly into the moonlight without melting their wings, and descend on it softly, still in one piece.

 When their boots turned dark grey we figured “you see, their snow boots fried on its hot surface like our foods just did in the hot burning oven!”
 Grandparents, moms, dads would then comfort those thoughts: “you see… the Moon, la Luna, Selene is very kind… she regulates our natural cycles, she pulses our tempo as well as the cycles and tempo of the nature we live in.
 She has been gazing at all of us for centuries, awaiting for humans to grow their wings so we can finally fly and come together.
 Together with the sun and all shiny stars, she gives us light to carry within, like fireflies do, the courage of eagles, the colors and grace of butterflies, the persistence and strength of migratory birds: rain or shine, the journeys of discoveries, with confidence shall continue.”